Whaling in Russia: Aboriginal whaling

 The first records of aboriginal whaling in the Russian Far East region of Chukotka date back at least 4,000 years, when Eskimo hunters from Alaska crossed the Bering Strait region to the Chukotka region of far northeastern Asia.
 The prime target of the early whalers was primarily the bowhead whale, because it provided spoil-resistant meat in huge quantities, enough to keep an entire village fed over the course of a long, harsh winter.
-Gray whales were also taken in some quantity, though not nearly as much as they are currently.
+Gray whales were also taken in some quantity, though not nearly as much as they are currently taken.
 The hunters used small kayak-like boats (umiaks) and harpooned the whales with bone or wooden harpoons attached to sealskin floats, to ensure the position of the whale could be tracked.
 Once the whale tired, it was struck with a lance (usually made of antler) and killed.
-Towed to shore, it was cut up by the village and shared according to how much everyone contributed to the hunt, but the entire village all got some.
+After being towed to shore, it was cut up by the villagers and shared according to how much everyone contributed to the hunt, but everyone in the village would receive a portion.
 Whale bones were used to frame shelters and boat rafters due to their strength and durability.
-The gray whale was initially not much sought after due to its smaller size and meat – which rotted far faster in the Arctic climate than the bowhead whale meat did – but this would all change with its modernization in Soviet times.
+The gray whale was initially not much sought after due to its smaller size and meat – which rotted faster in the Arctic climate than the bowhead whale – but this would change in the Soviet era.

-During the Soviet era, especially after World War II, the natives in Chukotka were provided with modern equipment to process the whales, and if that wasn’t enough, a modern catcher ship, Zevezdny, which boosted the catch to around 130-200 whales per year from no more than 30 annually, which remained the norm for the rest of the Soviet era.
-Not all of it was destined for subsistence, however.
-Captain Paul Watson of Sea Shepherd Conservation Society launched an expedition into Loren in Chukotka in 1981 and found that many of the whales killed in the “subsistence hunt” were actually used for mink food, and were being processed by non-aboriginal Russians.
-The extent of how many were killed for mink food is unknown, but it may have accounted for most or perhaps all of the catch during peak years.
+During the Soviet era, especially after World War II, Chukotka natives were provided with modern equipment to process the whales, including a modern catcher ship, Zevezdny, which boosted the catch from no more than 30 to around 130 to 200 whales per year, which remained the norm for the rest of the Soviet era.
+Not every whale taken was destined for subsistence, however.
+Captain Paul Watson of Sea Shepherd Conservation Society launched an expedition into Loren in Chukotka in 1981 and found that many of the whales killed in the "subsistence hunt" were actually used for mink food and were being processed by non-aboriginal Russians.
+The number killed for this purpose is unknown, but it may have amounted to most or perhaps all of the catch during peak years.

-Currently indigenous whalers of the Chukotka Peninsula take an average of 120 gray whales per year, slightly less than in the Soviet era, with modern weapons and wooden boats.
+Today, indigenous whalers of the Chukotka Peninsula take an average of 120 gray whales per year, slightly less than in the Soviet era, with modern weapons and wooden boats.
 A few bowheads are also taken incidentally.
 The catch level is estimated to pose minimal threat to the survival of both the gray and bowhead whale populations.
+Since 2022, there has been a complete ban on industrial and coastal whale fishing throughout the Russian Federation.